Home for Global Students

 3.East Arlington

-East Arlington, located in the eastern part of Arlington, Texas, is one of the best neighborhoods of Arlington TX that offers a wide range of recreational and entertainment options.
-It is more affordable than other areas like Viridian and Downtown Arlington, making it a popular choice for both young professionals and families.
+East Arlington is located in the eastern part of Arlington, Texas.
+It is more affordable than other areas like Viridian and Downtown Arlington, putting it among the best neighborhoods in Arlington for young professionals and families.
 Additionally, the neighborhood is home to several highly regarded schools, including Adams Elementary, Sam Houston High School, and Lincoln College of Technology.
-This makes the area attractive to families who prioritize their children’s education.
-While the crime rate in East Arlington is slightly higher than in other neighborhoods, most residents report feeling safe as long as they take the necessary precautions.
+The good education makes it a top choice for families who prioritize this aspect while living in Arlington, Texas.
+While the crime rate in East Arlington is slightly higher, most residents report feeling safe as long as they take the necessary precautions.

 Places to visit